 boss

-zone of a pressure vessel or a pressurized structure ensuring functional interfaces (e.g. fluid connections and mechanical interfaces) of the hardware with the pressurized system
+zone of a pressure vessel or a pressurized structure ensuring functional interfaces of the hardware with the pressurized system

+Examples of functional interfaces are fluid connections and mechanical interfaces.
+The boss is generally located in the dome region of the pressurized shell.

 burst factor (jburst)

 multiplying factor applied to the maximum design pressure (MDP), to obtain the design burst pressure